Welcome to today's edition of the Rush 24-7 podcast.

 I don't know whether he pardoned the soup.

-We'll we'll have our researchers, our vast research team, look into that and see if we can establish whether he pardoned the soup.
+We'll have our researchers, our vast research team, look into that and see if we can establish whether he pardoned the soup.

-Um I don't know whether it's Black Friday at the soup kitchen, but uh but if it if you're in the neighborhood, uh swing by and uh check it out because they may have 70% off gruel today, so uh you don't want to miss out on that.
+I don't know whether it's Black Friday at the soup kitchen, but if you're in the neighborhood, swing by and check it out because they may have 70% off gruel today.

-It's becoming this is another annual tradition that seems to have taken off.
+This is another annual tradition that seems to have taken off.

 So this morning, many of you liberals may have a few Obama talking points left over from yesterday that you didn't have a chance to slip in between the turkey and the pumpkin pie.

-After Ferguson, police are twitchy, and they're taking no chances.
+After Ferguson, police are twitchy and they're taking no chances.

-Uh from CBS News, Grand Junction, Colorado, a man is facing a felony menacing charge because two Colorado sheriff's deputies say they thought a banana he pointed at them was a gun.
+From CBS News, Grand Junction, Colorado, a man is facing a felony menacing charge because two Colorado sheriff's deputies say they thought a banana he pointed at them was a gun.

-According to an arrest affidavit, uh deputies Joshua Bunch and Donald Love said Channing pointed the fruit at them while crossing a street.
+According to an arrest affidavit, deputies Joshua Bunch and Donald Love said Channing pointed the fruit at them while crossing a street.

-He wrote that Love was drawing his service weapon when Channing of Fruitvale, Colorado, yelled, it's a banana.
+He wrote that Love was drawing his service weapon when Channing of Fruit Vale, Colorado, yelled, it's a banana.

-Yes, the man accused of pointing a banana at police is from Fruitvale, and yes, one of the police officers he pointed the banana at is named Bunch.
+Yes, the man accused of pointing a banana at police is from Fruit Vale, and yes, one of the police officers he pointed the banana at is named Bunch.

 And no, we didn't make this up.